sligocki/sligocki.github.io/_drafts/collatz-complex.md

 <code>...
 1<sup>n</sup> <E 1<sup>m</sup> 0<sup>∞</sup></code>

 which appears again and again as this TM runs.
-Note that this is only a partial tape specification, there could be many different patterns in the `...` section (we'll dig more into that later).
+Note that this is only a partial tape specification, there could be many different patterns in the `...` section (we'll dig more into that later in the "Remainder Rules" section).
 As a shorthand, we will denote this partial configuration as:

 <code>f(n, m) = 1<sup>n</sup> <E 1<sup>m</sup> 0<sup>∞</sup></code>